13 Ways for Binghamton Students to Get Mentally Prepared for the End of the Semester

 Take advantage of counseling services

 The University Counseling Center offers a number of helpful services.
 You can call the center at 607-777-2772 to schedule an appointment or for general concerns.

 Health Promotion and Prevention Services, located on the third floor of Old O'Connor Hall, provides many resources, including help for mental health issues.
 Feel free to stop by.

-High Hopes Helpline provides access to a group of specially trained students, available to chat from 8-11 p.m., whenever dorms are open, if you need someone to talk to relieve stress from your everyday life.
+Formerly known as the High Hopes Helpline, SEEK (Support, Empathy, Empowerment, Kindness), provides access to a group of specially trained students, available to chat from 8-11 p.m., whenever dorms are open.
+Give them a call if you need someone to talk to relieve stress from your everyday life.

 The Decker Student Health Services Center has mental health care providers on site if you ever need to speak with someone.
 You can schedule an appointment online or in person.

 The CARE Team (Consultation, Advocacy, Referral and Education) has case managers that are available to speak with you about academic stress and other life issues.
 Schedule an appointment.

 Or refer a friend in need